junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 ---
 Insert media into your DAW.
 Set appropriate volumes for both.
 Loudness statistics are a good rough guide to matching, but should not trump your ear/brain.
 Set your project and clip BPMs.
 Beat align your 2 songs.
 You should Have at least 2 beats of Silence before your mashup starts.

 Match the keys of the songs.
 You're allowed to make fractional pitch changes to either track to make them more cohesive, or make manual block pitch changes to make certain words or sections, etc more on-key.
+Your mashup should be in key the whole time.
+There could be key changes in different parts of the song, or the final chorus could be raised by a key.
+If there's that key change in 1 song, the other could follow or you could flatten and remove the key changes depending on what sounds good.

+If you've matched the keys of A & I, but it still sounds bad & you don't know why, maybe it's a 5ths trap (they're a 5th apart), or it's possible A/I have shifted keys, particularly in the (pre) chorus.

 Many noobs, after basic matching above then call it a day, but it's far from it.
 You need to match the song structure of the 2 songs, as they differ.
 Turn on snapping.
 You will be cutting by beats & bars now.
 The verse of the vocal should match the verse of the instrumental, etc. Cut both as appropriate.
 Match the intensity of the acapella song for variety & contrast (otherwise you'll have no breakdowns, etc).
 If there are instrumental breaks in the instrumental, you may need to add vocal fills/samples from the acapella to keep the energy up.
 If there are missing parts in the instrumental (like pre-chorus, or bridge), try to grab loops from elsewhere &/ use MIDI production.

 You can do your editing in multiple passes.
 Like, do a quick 1st pass to match the basic structure, then do a more detailed 2nd pass which matches the chords better (see later).
 The pre-chorus & bridge are often the hardest parts for a mashup, followed by the verse.
 The chorus is often the easiest part since they may use common chord progressions.
-If you can't match the pre-chorus, you can cut it out, but if you can't match the bridge, it'a a big deal as it can make or break a mashup.
+If you can't match the pre-chorus, you can cut it out, but if you can't match the bridge, it's a big deal as it can make or break a mashup.
 It's almost necessary to have a bridge in a pop song since it offers a welcome break in intensity &/key.

 A quick & effective way to edit, especially for unfamiliar songs (I do this to realize an idea I have in my head, that 2 songs (should) go together well), is to slice up the instrumental into loops of compatible chord progressions, of varying (musical) intensities.
 Extend the loops to cover various song parts, increasing intensity from verse to chorus, and from start to end.
 This ensures some variety.
 Short & sweet > long & bad.